solislemuslab/potato-seed-cert/README.md

 2. Get inside the **potato-seed-cert** folder, open `install_packages.R` with [RStudio](https://posit.co) and run the code to install the necessary packages.
 This step can take several minutes.

 3. Get inside the **ShinyApp** folder, open `global.R`.
-Then there are three ways to run the website:
+Then there are three ways to run the dashboard:
   - Click *Run App* button.

   - Use *Command/Ctrl + Shift + Enter*.